boggedbrush/PatchOpsIII/Release Notes/template.md

 ---

-## 🔮 What's Next?
+## 🔮 Upcoming Work
-- **Bug Fixes & Optimizations:** Continuing improvements based on user feedback.
+- Bug fixes and performance optimizations based on user reports.
-- **[BO3 Enhanced](https://github.com/shiversoftdev/BO3Enhanced) Installation assistant tab for Windows users:** User's specify their Microsoft store dump of the game and PatchOpsIII will automate the installation for you!
-To learn more about BO3 Enhanced I recommend watching [this video](https://www.youtube.com/watch?v=rBZZTcSJ9_s)
-- **Community Feedback:** Your feedback is invaluable!
-Report issues, suggest improvements, and propose new features.
-{{NEXT_STEPS_LIST}}
+- [BO3 Enhanced](https://github.com/shiversoftdev/BO3Enhanced) installation assistant tab for Windows users to automate installation from a Microsoft Store dump.
+- Additional improvements for Linux and Steam Deck launch option handling and broader distribution coverage.

 ---

-Thank you for supporting **PatchOpsIII**.
-Happy modding! 🎮
+If you encounter issues or have suggestions, please open an issue on the repository or share feedback with the community so we can prioritize future improvements. 🎮